designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 -

-~**Monochromatic palettes** have an even softer effect than analogous palettes, but they are also less prominent.~
+**Monochromatic palettes** have an even softer effect than analogous palettes, but they are also less prominent.

-~For monochromatic palettes you combine one hue with its different shades, either formed by variation of brightness or saturation.~
+For monochromatic palettes, you combine one hue with its different shades, either formed by variation of brightness or saturation.

 -